SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 While the publish-subscribe model makes it easy to connect microservices through shared topics, the ability to scale up by creating multiple instances of a given service is equally important.
 When doing so, different instances of a microservice are placed in a competing consumer relationship, where only one of the instances is expected to handle a given message.

-Steeltoe Streams models this behavior through the concept of a `consumer group`.
-Streams consumer groups are similar to and inspired by Kafka consumer groups.
+Steeltoe Stream models this behavior through the concept of a `consumer group`.
+Stream consumer groups are similar to and inspired by Kafka consumer groups.
 Each consumer binding can configure the `spring:cloud:stream:bindings:<channelName>:group` key to specify a group name.
 For the consumers shown in the following figure, this key would be set to `spring:cloud:stream:bindings:<channelName>:group=hdfsWrite` or `spring:cloud:stream:bindings:<channelName>:group=average`.

 ![Stream Consumer Groups](./images/SCSt-groups.png)

 All groups that subscribe to a given destination receive a copy of published data, but only one member of each group receives a given message from that destination.
-By default, when a group is not specified, Streams assigns the application service to an anonymous and independent single-member consumer group that is in a publish-subscribe relationship with all other consumer groups.
+By default, when a group is not specified, Stream assigns the application service to an anonymous and independent single-member consumer group that is in a publish-subscribe relationship with all other consumer groups.

 ### Durability

-As part of the opinionated model, Streams consumer group subscriptions are durable.
+As part of the opinionated model, Stream consumer group subscriptions are durable.
 That is, Binder implementations ensure that group subscriptions are persistent and once a subscription for a group has been created, the group receives messages, even if they are sent while all services in the group have been stopped.

 In general, it is preferable to always specify a consumer group when binding a service to a given destination.
-When scaling up a Streams services you must specify a consumer group for each of its input bindings.
+When scaling up a Stream service, you must specify a consumer group for each of its input bindings.
 Doing so prevents the service instances from receiving duplicate messages unless that behavior is desired, which is not typical.

 >Anonymous subscriptions are non-durable by nature.
 For some Binder implementations (such as RabbitMQ), it is possible to have non-durable group subscriptions as well.

 ### Partitioning

-Streams provides support for partitioning data between multiple instances of a given service.
+Stream provides support for partitioning data between multiple instances of a given service.
 In a partitioned scenario, the physical communication medium (such as the broker topic) is viewed as being structured into multiple partitions.
 One or more producer instances send data to multiple consumer instances and ensure that data identified by common characteristics are processed by the same consumer instance.

-Streams provides a common abstraction for implementing partitioned processing use cases in a uniform fashion.
+Stream provides a common abstraction for implementing partitioned processing use cases in a uniform fashion.
 Partitioning can thus be used whether the broker itself is naturally partitioned (for example, Kafka) or not (for example, RabbitMQ).

 ![Stream Partitioning](./images/SCSt-partitioning.png)